Portugal: Minho & the Douro Valley

 Guimarães; Provesende to Pinhão; 2.5 – 4 miles, easy to moderate

-The walk ends at your accommodation for the next two nights in the heart of the wine region in the town of Pinhão.
-You’ll stay at a historical hotel set on the banks of the Douro River, with spectacular views of the Douro River Valley.
-Just steps away, you’ll find shops and restaurants in the small town of Pinhão.
+Your walk ends in the heart of the wine region, in the riverside town of Pinhão, where you’ll stay for the next two nights.
+Your accommodation is a historic hotel set on the banks of the Douro River, offering spectacular views of the surrounding valley.
+Just steps away, you’ll find inviting shops and restaurants in the center of town.

 Included Meals: Breakfast, Dinner